swhan0329/web_crawler/README.md

 ```
 2. run 'main.py'

-3. You can get jobs.csv file in the directory.
+3. You can search the jobs in the web page.
+There is a button for saving the results.

-4. Once open the 'jobs.csv' file, you can find all jobs related to 'machine learning' jobs in indeed.com and incruit.com.
+4. Once save the 'jobs.csv' file, you can find all jobs related to jobs what you want to find in incruit.com.